-make the borders at the sides and back like that in front.
+work the borders at the sides and back similar to that in the front.

-Make up the cap by turning in the border, to the fancy row, and hem it all round: it is to be tied behind, and under the chin, with ribands or plaited wool, with tassels of the same.
+Make up the cap by turning in the border, to the fancy row, and hem it all round: it is to be tied behind, and under the chin, with ribands, or plaited wool with tassels of the same.